CareerFellow/university-app/README.md

 - [express-validator](https://github.com/express-validator/express-validator) - For validating input request
 - [express-sessions](https://www.npmjs.com/package/express-sessions) - For storing and managing sessions
 - [bcrypt](https://www.npmjs.com/package/bcrypt) - For hashing password

+## Application Structure

+- `app.js` - The entry point to our application.
+This file defines our express server and connects it to MongoDB using mongoose.
+It also requires the routes and models we'll be using in the application.
+- `controllers/` - This folder contains our controllers
+- `routes/` - This folder contains the route definitions for our API.
+- `models/` - This folder contains the schema definitions for our Mongoose models.
+- `helpers/` - This folder contains the validation helpers
+- `views/` - This folder all views related to this application
+- `public/` - This folder contains all public resources